 If you come into contact with any of our staff, please treat them with courtesy and respect.

-Here are some examples of what our staff face in the line of duty.
+Here are some examples of what our staff face as they go about their day-to-day responsibilities.

 He said: “I’ve been in lots of volatile situations over the years but have only been assaulted two or three times.
 The first time I was kicked by a drunk female, the second time I was kicked by a drunk male and the third time I was held hostage by a man with a knife.